Cruise Advice For the Best Ravenna Port Experience

 Pro Tip: Buy the combined UNESCO ticket at your first stop (San Vitale).
 It covers almost all the sites mentioned and saves you from waiting in multiple lines!

-You’ll find that Ravenna is one of the safest and most relaxed ports in Italy.
+You’ll find that the city is one of the safest and most relaxed ports in Italy.
 However, because it is a popular tourist spot and involves a bit of travel from the pier, these simple tips will help keep your day stress-free.

 Getting Around Safely

-- The Ferry Footing: If you take the small pedestrian ferry (Traghetto) between Porto Corsini and Marina di Ravenna, be careful on the ramps.
+• The Ferry Footing: If you take the small pedestrian ferry (Traghetto) between Porto Corsini and the marina, be careful on the ramps.
 They can be slippery when wet, and the ferry moves quickly as people load and unload.

-- Bike Safety: Ravenna is full of bicycles.
+• Bike Safety: The city is full of bicycles.
 When walking in the city center, stay alert and listen for bells.
 Locals move fast, and it’s easy to accidentally step into a bike lane.

 Personal Safety & Scams